Hermes Europe: Criticism

 In June 2018 an employment tribunal in Leeds found that a group of 65 couriers, supported by the GMB union through lawyers Leigh Day, were workers entitled to employment rights, including minimum wage and holiday pay, rather than self-employed as Hermes asserted.
 The GMB union stated the ruling was likely to affect 14,500 Hermes couriers.
 Hermes considered an appeal, but this did not progress.

 During the coronavirus pandemic, Hermes said it would pay its drivers in the United Kingdom who needed to self-isolate only £20 daily, and payment would be made only to those who normally earned less than £90 daily.
 As a result, almost half its workers would receive nothing while payments to the rest would be capped at £280 per fortnight.

 In an April 2020 episode of Channel 4's consumer show Joe Lycett's Got Your Back, it was shown that Hermes was sending parcels they claimed were undeliverable to an auction house.
 Host Joe Lycett contested the undeliverability of the items, finding many goods auctioned off had legible names, addresses and tracking numbers.

-There have been reports that Evri damage and mishandle parcels before they reach the 'final-mile' courier.
-In a case in Plymouth Evri employees were filmed throwing parcels.
-Evri released a statement apologising.

-December 2022 witnessed a sharp increase in customer complaints against EVRi, only a few months after their rebranding.
-North Durham MP Kevan Jones said he was aware of concerns after workers claimed thousands of parcels would not be delivered in time for Christmas.
-The GMB union also said it was aware of health and safety issues at depots in County Durham.
-On 16 April 2024 a fire broke out at an Evri warehouse in Avonmouth, with billowing smoke reported from several areas.
-An Evri spokesman stated that an investigation will be carried out to determine the cause.

-Still in 2023, the company was heavily criticized.
-Contacting Evri was reportedly challenging, with many individuals experiencing difficulties in reaching them, particularly for issues regarding lost parcels.
-Moreover, news reports have advised individuals expecting deliveries from Evri to lock their doors, as there have been allegations of delivery drivers entering homes without permission to drop off parcels.
-According to many more sources, Evri drivers scam the customers by scanning the parcels as received but later taking them with themselves.